-The Bank is registered in Mauritius as a branch of The Hongkong and Shanghai Banking Corporation Limited (the "Company"), a company incorporated in Hong Kong.
-HSBC Holdings plc, a company incorporated in England, is the ultimate holding company.
+The Bank is registered in Mauritius as a branch of HBAP, a company incorporated in Hong Kong.
+HSBC Holdings plc, a company incorporated in United Kingdom, is the ultimate holding company.

-The Bank is a public interest entity as defined under the Financial Reporting Act 2004, and is guided by the Bank of Mauritius Guideline on Corporate Governance, and the National Code of Corporate Governance for Mauritius (2016) (the "Code").
+The Bank is a public interest entity as defined under the Mauritian Financial Reporting Act 2004, and is guided by the Bank of Mauritius Guideline on Corporate Governance, and the National Code of Corporate Governance for Mauritius (2016) (the "Code").